matthew-dong-dev/ICS-research/dev-notes/data-action-items.md

     - yes, or copy env.json and make sure service runs as expected
 1. Missing files??
     - `/research/UCBDATA/edw_askoski_apr_student_requirements.txt "['PERSON_PARTY_SK'] not found in axis"`, this is a try catch block
-    - `cp: cannot stat '/research/UCBDATA/edw_askoski_course_lists.txt': No such file or directory`
+    - `cp: cannot stat '/research/UCBDATA/edw_askoski_course_lists.txt': No such file or directory` --> changed `edw_askoski_course_lists` to `edw_askoski_apr_course_lists`
-    - Models-AskOski/RNN/evaluate.py: `No such file or directory: '/research/UCBD2/classAPI/next_sem_classes_new.p'`
+    - Models-AskOski/RNN/evaluate.py: `No such file or directory: '/research/UCBD2/classAPI/next_sem_classes_new.p'` --> bring back folder UCBD2/classAPI from archive
     - nearest_course.py: `FileNotFoundError: [Errno 2] No such file or directory: '/research/UCBD2/edw_data/2019-12-10-17-55/model/course2idx_new.json'`
-    - what are all the _bk files & what file are these?
+    - what are all the _bk files & what file are these? - _bk = backup files
         - mv: cannot stat '/research/UCBD2/edw_data/2019-12-10-17-55/model/course2idx_all.json': No such file or directory
         - mv: cannot stat '/research/UCBD2/edw_data/2019-12-10-17-55/model/idx2course_all.json': No such file or directory
         - mv: cannot stat '/research/UCBD2/edw_data/2019-12-10-17-55/model/askoski_new': No such file or directory
         - mv: cannot stat '/research/UCBD2/edw_data/2019-12-10-17-55/model/askoski_new.json': No such file or directory
     - File "../C2V/preprocess.py", line 190, in <module> with open(os.path.join(RNN_DIR, 'course2idx.json'), 'r', encoding='utf-8') as f:
         No such file or directory: '/research/UCBD2/edw_data/2019-12-10-17-55/model/course2idx.json' <- this file is missing 3 times
-    -  need to copy from prev timestamped directory?  no, it was caused by missing directory classAPI which caused all the course mappings to not be generated
+    -  need to copy from prev timestamped directory?  no, it was caused by missing directory classAPI which caused all the course mappings to not be generated, this was a propagated error
 1. File "train.py", line 253, in <module>
     sys.exit(main(sys.argv[2:]))
   File "train.py", line 204, in main